aloklearning/go-create-video/README.md

 #### 1. Normally

 To run the project there are few ways, but I have chosen to use a very simple one:
-- Run the below command after going into the project's directory
+- Run the below command after going into `cmd` directory of the project

 ```
-go run .
+cd cmd && go run .
 ```

 #### 2. With Docker